raygon-renderer/raygon/README.md

 Here is the debug output from rendering the Ambient Occlusion example, rendered with a debug build.
 ![Debug Log][debug_log]

-This particular run did not have the profiler enabled, so times show 0ns
+This particular run did not have the profiler enabled, so times show 0ns.
+Furthermore, I have since improved performance another 10%-20%.

 You can even see a few debug logs from the material virtual machine optimizer.